lealceldeiro/gems/MasteringRegularExpressions/Chapter01/README.md

 Some versions of egrep offer limited support for word recognition: namely the ability to match the boundary of a word (where a word begins or ends).
 If some version happens to support them, the *metasequences* `\<` and `\>` could be used.
 You can think of them as word-based versions of `^` and `$` that match the position at the start and end of a word, respectively.

+Three reasons for using parentheses are constraining alternation, grouping, and capturing.

 ---

 **`?`** (question mark): *optional*.
 It is placed after the character that is allowed to appear at that point in the expression, but whose existence isn’t actually required to still be considered a successful match.
 It can attach to a parenthesized expression.